 Besides a sure-fire way to boost company morale, the press garnered by Take Your Dog to Work Day generates lots of good public relations for companies who choose to participate.

-Take Your Dog to Work Day: Have a Zoom meeting scheduled?
+Take Your Dog to Work Day: Have a meeting scheduled at home?
 Invite a friend.

 If management is still unsure about hosting A Take Your Dog to Work Day at your workplace, you might also point out that science has proven that walking your dog every day is actually good for you.
 Related research also shows that petting your dog can relieve stress and actually lower blood pressure.